nolantait/bevy-starter/TLDR.md

 message.
 It is helping systems not have to care about the exact ordering within a frame.

-Messages are defined by deriving the `Message` trait:
+Messages are defined by deriving the `Message` trait and need to be registered to the `App`:

 ```rust
 // With a marker message